AagamChhajer/AagamChhajer/README.md

 Integrated Artificial Intelligence Model with Microsoft LIDA to our Application .This innovative technology helped to automatically generate visualizations and infographics with LLMs using the bussiness data.

-Winners at HackStreet2.0 by Bajaj Finserv and NextGen AI -
-Integrated anomaly detection system with Roboflow, utilizing Flask and OpenCV to process images and create Regions of Interest (ROI).
-Employed Language Model (LLM) for contextual analysis, enhancing diagnostic accuracy and patient care.

 Winners at Concepto-23
 -
 Demonstrated a Payment Facilitating and Navigation Assisstant G.O.J.O to help Visually Challenged Vendors and